snakehead007/localhosted-invoice-administration/README.md

 -   local:
        rename .env.bak to .env
        <br> and fill in the top most stuff (apis.google.com and mailgun.com info)
-      `docker-compose up --build`
+       <br> command to build the docker: `docker-compose up --build`

 -   synology/hub.docker: